Río de Oro

 Occupying the southern part of Western Sahara, the territory lies between 26° to the north and 21° 20′ to the south.
 The area is roughly 184,000 km2, making it approximately two thirds of the entire Western Sahara.
-The former provincial capital founded by the Spanish was Villa Cisneros, which was renamed under Moroccan administration in 1976 "ad-Dakhla".
+The former provincial capital founded by the Spanish was Villa Cisneros, which was renamed under Mauritanian administration in 1976 "ad-Dakhla".

 The Battle of Río de Oro was a single-ship action fought in August 1914 during the First World War.
 A British protected cruiser attacked a German auxiliary cruiser off the small Spanish colony of Río de Oro.

 In 1975, as Spain retreated from the territory, Western Sahara was split under the Madrid Accords between Mauritania and Morocco, even if this division was bitterly contested by the Polisario Front.
 The dividing line ran halfway through Río de Oro, with Morocco taking the northern part plus Saguia el-Hamra, and Mauritania annexing the lower third of the colony as a northern province called Tiris al-Gharbiyya (Western Tiris).
 Its provincial capital was already called Dakhla.
 After a disastrous four-year war with the Polisario, Mauritania relinquished Tiris al-Gharbiyya, withdrew from Western Sahara, and left Morocco and the Polisario as the sole belligerents in the conflict, which is not yet resolved; a cease-fire has been in effect since 1991.

 This area is today divided by the Moroccan military berm, with Morocco occupying the parts to the west of it, and the Polisario Front-held Free Zone, under the control of the Sahrawi Arab Democratic Republic to the east.
 These zones are temporary divisions negotiated as a part of the United Nations Mission for the Referendum in Western Sahara (MINURSO) ceasefire.